This post may contain affiliate links. Please read our disclosure policy.

-This simple, yet packed with big flavors, This delicious Pesto Chicken Florentine is made with penne pasta, chicken, spinach, tomatoes, and cheese, covered with a creamy homemade Pesto Alfredo sauce!
+Pesto Chicken Florentine is made with penne pasta, chicken, spinach, tomatoes, and cheese, covered with a homemade Alfredo sauce and pesto!
+Add Cheesy Garlic Bread, Homemade Caesar Salad, Zuppa Toscana Soup for a complete meal of Italian comfort food!

 Chicken Florentine Pasta